Exergy: Gibbs

 In the 1870s, Josiah Willard Gibbs unified a large quantity of 19th century thermochemistry into one compact theory.
 Gibbs's theory incorporated the new concept of a chemical potential to cause change when distant from a chemical equilibrium into the older work begun by Carnot in describing thermal and mechanical equilibrium and their potentials for change.
 Gibbs's unifying theory resulted in the thermodynamic potential state functions describing differences from thermodynamic equilibrium.

 In 1873, Gibbs derived the mathematics of "available energy of the body and medium" into the form it has today.
 (See the equations above).
 The physics describing exergy has changed little since that time.

 Helmholtz

-In the 1880s, German scientist Herman Von Helmholtz derived the equation for the maximum work which can be reversibly obtained from a closed system.
+In the 1880s, German scientist Hermann von Helmholtz derived the equation for the maximum work which can be reversibly obtained from a closed system.

 Rant

 In 1956, Yugoslav scholar Zoran Rant proposed the concept of Exergy, extending Gibbs and Helmholtz' work.
 Since then, continuous development in exergy analysis has seen many applications in thermodynamics, and exergy has been accepted as the maximum theoretical useful work which can be obtained from a system with respect to its environment.